bartvanhoey/AbpApiConsumedByXamarin/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms.md

 ## Introduction

-In this article I will explain **how to consume an ABP Framework API with Xamarin.Forms**.
+In this article, I will explain **how to consume an ABP Framework API with Xamarin.Forms**.

-The article is a complete rewrite of an older article that you can find here [here](https://github.com/bartvanhoey/AbpApiConsumedByXamarin/blob/main/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms_old.md).
+The article is a complete rewrite of an older one that you can find here [here](https://github.com/bartvanhoey/AbpApiConsumedByXamarin/blob/main/AbpIo/ConsumeAbpFrameworkApiFromXamarinForms_old.md).

 ## Source Code